 An at-a-glance summary of recent fitness to practise decisions published by the optical regulator

-Below OT presents a summary of General Optical Council fitness to practise decisions published in 2021.
+Below OT presents a summary of General Optical Council fitness to practise decisions published over the last six months.

 Derbyshire-based dispensing optician, Joanne Donnelly (GOC registration D-16951), has been erased from the GOC register.

 Her fitness to practise was found to be impaired after she worked while under the influence of alcohol.

 A fitness to practise committee heard that Donnelly presented to work in the morning while smelling of alcohol and acting in an uncharacteristic manner.

 The store manager suspended Donnelly from work and directed her to return home in a taxi.

 Following her referral to the GOC, Donnelly contacted the optical regulator to say that she had not consumed alcohol but had taken cold and flu medication for a chest infection that might have affected her.